AmenArbia/travel-app/README.md

         php artisan make:user
     ```

-Run the database seeder :
+Run the database seeder : php artisan db:seed
-    ```sh
-       php artisan db:seed
-    ```

 It's recommended to have a clean database before seeding .
-You can reset your database to a clean state at any point by runng the follwing commend :
+You can reset your database to a clean state at any point by running the follwing commend :

     php artisan migrate:fresh
 **Note:** After seeding the database and acces to the admin panel , you'll need to: